CollaboRateMgmt/CollaboRate/README.md

   - Superior/impeccable code, documentation and design quality

 # Where do I begin to learn?
-You are encouraged to start playing around with the tool and also simultaneously read up on the philosophy and process recommended to be followed while using the tool.
+You are encouraged to start playing around with the tool.
+Also simultaneously read up on the philosophy and process recommended to be followed while using the tool.
 The documentation is available [here](https://github.com/sohrabsaran/CollaboRate/wiki).

 Once the tool, process and philosophy are fully stabilized, understood and popularized, existing large IT organizations or a community of people working part-time can start experiments with the process and the tool, in order to validate its expected benefits.

 # What is the basic technical usage of the tool?
 1. This software is intended to be used along with a conventional issue tracking system and a few individuals who are entrusted with project governance and architecting.
 2. The tool is a 'wizard' i.e. it is a very simple piece of software that guides a member of the crowd to do easiest possible software work in an indisputably measurable way.
-3. To use the tool, just download a copy of this repository.
+3. To use the tool, just [download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
 There is no other install or build step needed.
 Simply open CollaboRate.html in your web browser, preferably FireFox and answer the questions/follow the instructions shown by the wizard.